This information will help you understand advanced cancer of the oral cavity, including its risk factors, symptoms, diagnosis, and treatment.

-The surgery may cause swelling in your throat.
-Your surgeon may perform a tracheostomy to make sure you can breathe well.
-Your surgeon will make an opening into your neck.
-He or she will insert a tracheostomy tube through the opening and into your trachea (windpipe).
-This will allow you to breathe without difficulty.
+During a tracheostomy, your surgeon will make an opening into your neck and put a tracheostomy tube through the opening and into your trachea (windpipe).
+This will allow you to breathe easier.
 If you will have a tracheostomy, your nurse will give you the resource Caring for Your Tracheostomy .

 After Your Surgery

-While you are in bed, you will wear compression boots.
-These boots apply gentle pressure in your calves to help prevent blood clots from forming.
-They will be removed when you are able to get out of bed and walk.
-If you have not had free flaps, you will be out of bed and walking by the day after your surgery.
+While you’re in bed, you will wear compression boots.
+These boots apply gentle pressure on your calves to help prevent blood clots from forming.
+They will be removed when you’re able to get out of bed and walk.
+If you haven’t had free flaps, you will be out of bed and walking by the day after your surgery.
 If you do have free flaps, it may take longer, depending on where the free flaps are located.
 Your physical activity will increase slowly each day.

 Managing your pain

 You will have pain after your surgery.
-It is important to ask your nurse for pain medication.
+It’s important to ask your nurse for pain medication.
 At first, you may receive it through your intravenous (IV) line.
 Later, you may get the medication orally (by mouth) or through your feeding tube, if you have one.
 You will need less pain medication as you heal.

-- A temperature of 101° F (38.3° C) or higher
+- A fever of 101° F (38.3° C) or higher

 - Increased redness around any incisions

-- Increased or foul smelling drainage from any incisions
+- Increased drainage from any incisions

-If your test results are ready, your head and neck surgeon will go over them with you.
-You will learn whether you need any further treatment.
-Most patients with advanced cancer of the oral cavity will need radiation therapy.
-If you are going to have it done at Memorial Sloan Kettering Cancer Center (MSK), an appointment will be made for you.
-If you are going to have it done somewhere else, we can help you choose a radiation oncologist.
-All your records will be sent to the doctor who will be treating you.
+Your healthcare provider will talk with you about whether you need any more treatment.
+Most people with advanced cancer of the oral cavity will need radiation therapy, chemotherapy, or both after their surgery to make sure all the cancer was removed.
+If you’re going to have it done at Memorial Sloan Kettering (MSK), an appointment will be made for you.
+If you’re going to have it done somewhere else, we can help you choose a healthcare provider.
+All of your records will be sent to the healthcare provider who will be treating you.